Details current as of April, 2017

-- Submission of a front and back copy of your Residence Card, which is issued when you arrive to Japan on your visa, is needed before NTT setup appointments can be made, meaning it will be 1-2 weeks from your arrival until you can use the internet.
+- Submission of a front and back copy of your Residence Card, which is issued when you arrive to Japan on your visa, is needed before NTT setup appointments can be made, meaning it will be a minimum of 1-2 weeks from your arrival until you can use the internet.

 Cable Internet Providers

 There are also several cable companies which offer internet.
 Some of the larger options include: